Chapter 4: Income statements

 This means that my profits are reduced by £1,000 per year until I replace the machine.
 Amortisation is calculated in a similar way but applies to intangible assets such as computer software.

-As cash is only spent when the fixed asset (such as a machine) is bought, some people argue that depreciation and amortisation are not real cash costs and so should be ignored (I disagree).
-They are also prone to manipulation by the company directors who can boost profits by changing assumptions on residual values or extending useful lives.
+As cash is only spent when a fixed asset (such as a machine) is bought, some people argue that depreciation and amortisation are not real cash costs and so should be ignored (I disagree).
+They are also prone to manipulation by the company directors who can boost profits by lowering depreciation expenses by doing things such as changing assumptions on residual values or extending the useful lives of assets.

-So by ignoring depreciation and amortisation altogether, EBITDA can therefore be seen as a cleaner measure of trading profit.
-It is often used by certain types of investors as a means of weighing up a potential takeover value of a business.
+It is argued that in ignoring depreciation and amortisation altogether, EBITDA can therefore be seen as a cleaner measure of trading profit.
+It is often used by certain types of investors as a means of weighing up potential takeover value of a business.

-For what it’s worth, I believe that profit has to be stated conservatively and based on something you can payout to investors.
+For what it’s worth, I believe that profit has to be stated conservatively and based on something that can be paid to investors.
 It is true that a business can go on for a while without replacing its computers and fixed assets but in the long run it cannot do that.
-By reducing profits with a charge for depreciation, the fact that an asset will be replaced one day is being taken – albeit not in one transaction – into account.
+By reducing profits with a charge for depreciation, the fact that an asset will be replaced one day is being taken into account.

 EBIT

-Is simply EBITDA less the costs of depreciation and amortisation.
+EBIT is simply EBITDA less the costs of depreciation and amortisation.
 EBIT (Earnings before interest and tax) can end up being a very similar number to operating profit.
-In SharePad EBIT also includes the share of a company’s ownership stake in other companies (known as associates and joint ventures).
+In SharePad, EBIT also includes the share of a company’s ownership stake in other companies (known as associates and joint ventures).

-Investment income represents interest on the company’s cash accounts with its banks.
-Interest paid (net) is the money paid to lenders excluding what is known as capitalised interest.
+Interest paid (net) is the sum of money paid to lenders less interest earned on bank accounts.
+It excludes something known as capitalised interest.
 Capitalised interest is the cost of borrowed money that is incurred when building an asset and this is included in the cost of assets on the balance sheet.

 Pre-tax profit

-Sometimes referred to as profit before tax (PBT), this is the company’s total profit after most of its expenses have been accounted for.
-Tesco’s pre-tax profit in 2014 was £2259m.
+Sometimes referred to as profit before tax (PBT), this is the company’s total profit after all of its operating and financial expenses have been accounted for.

 Companies usually have to pay tax on their pre-tax profits.
 The amount actually paid will depend on which countries the profit is actually earned in.
 Companies may also use certain allowances that can reduce their tax bill such as losses made in previous years.

 The other figure that also has to be deducted before we get to profits available for dividends is what are known as non-equity dividends.
-Companies sometimes issue preference shares – so called because their shareholders get preferential treatment and are paid before ordinary shareholders are – where the dividend paid has to be paid out of post tax profits but before ordinary shareholders get paid a penny.
-This is not an issue for Tesco as it doesn’t have any non-equity dividends.
+Companies sometimes issue preference shares – so-called because their shareholders get preferential treatment and are paid before ordinary shareholders are – where the dividend paid has to be paid out of post-tax profits but before ordinary shareholders get paid a penny.
+This is not an issue for Howden as it doesn’t have any preference shares and non-equity dividends.

 Per share and normalised values

-Slightly more complicated is earnings per share (EPS).
-In simple terms, this is the company’s profits after tax available to shareholders divided by the weighted average number of shares in issue during the year.
+In simple terms, this is the company’s profits for the financial year available to shareholders divided by the weighted average number of shares in issue during the year.

-However, companies tend to publish lots of different EPS numbers.
-But what do they mean?
-What’s the difference between them?
+However, companies tend to publish lots of different EPS numbers which can be confusing.
+Understanding the differences between them is very useful.

 Reported EPS

 Reported EPS is based on the profit from a company’s underlying trading activities plus the profits and losses from one-off or exceptional items.
 Nothing is excluded from this measure of EPS.
-For Tesco in 2014, the reported EPS is 12.0p.
+For Howden in 2023, the reported EPS was 46.3p.

 SharePad also breaks down this reported EPS number into the EPS that has come from continuing businesses and discontinued ones (ones that have or will be closed or sold off).
-For Tesco’s 12.0p of reported EPS, the continuing businesses contributed 23.7p, but the discontinued business contributed a loss per share of 11.7p.
+In 2023, all of Howden’s 46.3p of EPS came from its continuing businesses.

 In SharePad, the normalised EPS figure is the one used for ratios when you are looking at UK companies.